Johnny and Dora: Plot

 reveals that this is all thanks to Boyle.

-Meanwhile, Holt (Andre Braugher) tells Terry (Terry Crews) and Gina (Chelsea Peretti) about his situation with Wuntch (Kyra Sedgwick) and asks if they could retrieve a letter that proves Wuntch conned him.
+Meanwhile, Holt (Andre Braugher) tells Terry (Terry Crews) and Gina (Chelsea Peretti) about his situation with Wuntch (Kyra Sedgwick), and asks if they could retrieve a letter that Wuntch previously wrote to use against her.
 Terry and Gina manage to retrieve it and hand it to Holt, who shows it to Wuntch, claiming that he has evidence of what she did and he tells her to reconsider her plans.
 However, she informs him that if he reports her, she will make sure everyone in the precinct is moved to different places.
 Holt decides to accept the offer and has an emotional goodbye with the precinct, only to be joined by Gina as well.
 Jake and Amy share a real kiss in the filing room until they're told that the new captain has arrived.

 Reception

 Viewers

 In its original American broadcast, "Johnny and Dora" was seen by an estimated 2.35 million household viewers and gained a 1.1/4 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This was a slight decrease in viewership from the previous episode, which was watched by 2.56 million viewers with a 1.3/4 in the 18-49 demographics.
 This means that 1.1 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.
 With these ratings, Brooklyn Nine-Nine was the third most watched show on FOX for the night, beating Bob's Burgers but behind Family Guy, and The Simpsons, third on its timeslot and fifth for the night, behind The Simpsons, Family Guy, America's Funniest Home Videos, and the 2015 Billboard Music Awards.